Yashasvi-Sriram/legos/README.md

 ## documentation
 - The documentation of the code is itself.
-- For things that cannot be expressed in code (references, notes ...), there is minimal documentation.
+- For things that cannot be expressed in code (links, notes, ...), there is minimal documentation.

 ## usage
+- Documentation can be read as-is from source code or `cargo doc --open` can be used to view it in HTML form.
 - Use `cargo run --bin <crate>` to run (the main function of, not the tests) a crate.
 - Use `cargo test --bin <crate>` to run tests in a crate.
 - To ensure that all tests are implemented for each solution.